chtrinh/downloadable/README.markdown

 3. rake db:migrate

 ## THANKS
 Thank you to the all those in the Spree community!
-Suggestions and comments welcomed, chris.chtrinh@gmail.com
+Special thanks to dreamcat4 for point out some bugs and issues Suggestions and comments welcomed, chris.chtrinh@gmail.com

 ## NOTES